zkutasi/adventofcode-2018/README.md

 ## DAY 3

 ## DAY 4
-* Sort the events properly, and observe that the sorted events are fully there, none is missing, so the parsing of them is not hard and there are no edge cases
+* Sort the events properly, and observe that the sorted events are fully there, none is missing, so the parsing of them is not hard and there are no edge cases (multiple wakeups, no wakeup, etc...)

 ## DAY 5
 * This is not optimal, but quick enough for Part1.